Daethyra/Build-RAGAI/docs/Custom-GPT-Uploadable_Knowledge_Base/Assistant_Architect/2-LangChain_Expression_Language-Build_Your_First_App.md

-# LangChain Expression Language (LCEL)
-## Critical-Comprehension: Fundamental Concepts
+# LangChain Expression Language (LCEL) | Critical-Comprehension: Fundamental Concepts

-### Interface
+## Interface
 To make it as easy as possible to create custom chains, we've implemented a "Runnable" protocol.
 The Runnable protocol is implemented for most components.
 This is a standard interface, which makes it easy to define custom chains as well as invoke them in a standard way.

+**What is a `Runnable`?**
+A unit of work that can be invoked, batched, streamed, transformed and composed.

 The standard interface includes:

 - `stream`: stream back chunks of the response
 ```python